Optimizing Warfarin Dosing using Deep Reinforcement Learning: Results

-The difference between the best and the worst trained models is 2.6 percentage points.
-Limiting the loading dose has the most significant effect, since it does not allow the initial boost to get the patient in the therapeutic range.
-Almost all models without genotype information perform worse than their counterparts, which could be attributed to the fact that without this information on day one, the model prescribes a dose that suits the population, rather than individuals, and this delays achieving the expected therapeutic effect.
-We can also see that more historical information helps models do better.
-The counter-intuitive pattern of $h=2$ performing better than $h=3$, while in ``without genotype'' models $h=3$ doing a better job than $h=2$, will be discussed in the Section~\ref{section: Discussion}.
+The difference between the best and the worst trained models is 3.6 percentage points.
+Other than the case of $h=2$, limiting the loading dose has the most significant effect, since it does not allow the initial boost to get the patient in the therapeutic range.
+All ``without genotype'' models perform better than their ``with genotype'' counterparts.
+This can be explained by studying two aspects of the training process: sampling and model selection.
+In this work, we use the same sampling distribution for training as we use for the test.
+Some of the genotypes that characterize sensitive and highly sensitive patients are quite rare or infrequent.
+As a result, the neural network does not see enough samples of these genotypes to learn how to deal with them.
+Specifically, the weights of the first layer that correspond to these genotypes are not fully learned in the training process.
+Therefore, when a patient is of any of these rare genotypes, the genotype information negatively impacts the decision making.